Drama (film and television): Straight drama

+Tragedy

+Like most tragedies in early theatres, Tragedy typically focuses on the downfall or suffering of a main character (or sometimes supporting characters) due to a series of unfortunate events, often culminating in their demise at the end of the film or television series.
+Examples: The Elephant Man (1980), Grave of the Fireflies (1988), The Green Mile (1999), The Mist (2007), and The Boy in the Striped Pyjamas (2008).

 Type/genre combinations

 According to the Screenwriters' Taxonomy, all film descriptions should contain their type (comedy or drama) combined with one (or more) of the eleven super-genres.
 This combination does not create a separate genre, but rather, provides a better understanding of the film.

 According to the taxonomy, combining the type with the genre does not create a separate genre.
-For instance, the “Horror Drama” is simply a dramatic horror film (as opposed to a comedic horror film).
-“Horror Drama” is not a genre separate from the horror genre or the drama type.
+For instance, the "Horror Drama" is simply a dramatic horror film (as opposed to a comedic horror film).
+"Horror Drama" is not a genre separate from the horror genre or the drama type.

-Action drama

-Action dramas tend to be visceral with dynamic fight scenes, extensive chase scenes, and heart-racing stunts correlated with dramatic story and character arcs.
-The hero is nearly always sharp-witted, quick on their feet, and able to improvise mentally and physically.
-The hero begins the film with an internal problem, quickly followed by an external problem.
-By the story’s end, the hero resolves both problems.